 Law School's Top 10

-- One of 14 Jesuit law schools in the United States, Seattle University is the largest, most diverse law school in the Pacific Northwest.
-The 2011 entering class is made up of 53% women and 30% students of color.
-The average age is 28.
+- One of 14 Jesuit law schools in the United States, Seattle University is the most diverse law school in the Pacific Northwest.
+The 2012 entering class is made up of 47 percent women and 30 percent students of color.
+The average age is 26.

-- We offer a comprehensive financial aid program through which $37 million dollars in scholarships, loan, loan forgiveness (for alumni) and work-study funds are annually awarded to more than 90% of our students.
+- We offer a comprehensive financial aid program through which $37 million in scholarships, loans, loan forgiveness (for alumni), and work study funds are annually awarded to more than 90 percent of our students.

-- Our faculty is committed to both teaching and scholarship.
+- Our faculty includes highly accomplished scholars who are also great teachers.
 Our student to faculty ratio is 12.3:1.

-- There are 9,500 alumni practicing in 50 states and 20 countries abroad.
+- There are nearly 10,000 alumni practicing in 50 states and 20 countries.
 Seattle University School of Law graduates make up the largest number of practicing attorneys in the state of Washington.